rafworkonly/rafworkonly.github.io/_posts/2026-06-18-Open-source.md

 author: "Iggy"
 categories: opinion
 ---
 Recently, I tried to use the oxford english dictionary website and found that I had to pay a subscription charge to see the meaning and use of a word.
-Crazy!

 With open source software, the source code is freely available and licensed in a manner that permits modification.
 Open source software is often as good or even better than proprietary software (which is privately owned).